 - Comprehensive Blueprint for Workplace Suicide Prevention, an online resource that provides guidance to workplaces on how to develop a comprehensive suicide prevention program.

 - A Manager’s Guide to Suicide Postvention in the Workplace, a guide that presents 10 action steps for addressing the aftermath of a suicide.

-Current work is focusing on two occupations linked to an increased risk of suicide: public safety.
+Current work is focusing on two occupations linked to an increased risk of suicide: public safety and construction.